nixpulvis/nixpulvis.github.io/_ramblings/2020-04-02-keep-it-to-yourself.md

 keychain, and [rotated from time to time](https://sungo.wtf/2016/11/23/gpg-strong-keys-rotation-and-keybase.html).

+NOTE: Rotating keys requires syncing gpg data, which requires all machines to receive a copy of the local data.
+This is cumbersome, but seemingly needed.

 ##### Smart Cards / Security Tokens

 I own both a YubiKey 5C and 5C Nano, each with a distinct physical use case.